On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Conclusion

 \section{Conclusion}

 We have examined the risk model in \eqref{eq:model} wherein we introduced dependence between the claim counts using distributions from the family $\mathbb{MPMRF}$.
 We established that $\mathbb{MPMRF}$ is a subset of $\mathbb{MPCS}$, but its specific parameterization enables more tractable analysis of high-dimensional models with Poisson marginals.
-We provided tools for analyzing the aggregate claim amount $S$ of a portfolio under both discrete and continuous severity distribution frameworks and for performing exact computations of risk allocations.
-Specifically, we developed procedures for discrete claim amounts using the FFT and the OGFEA, and for continuous claim amounts using mixed Erlang distributions.
-Asymptotic results provide deeper insights into the behavior of large portfolios.
-We illustrated our findings through a real data analysis.
+We discussed two risk management tasks.
+First, we provided tools for analyzing the aggregate claim amount $S$ of a portfolio.
+Second, we investigated risk allocation, providing analytical expression of expected allocations and methods for exact computations of risk allocations.
+We discussed linear risk sharing for infinite-size portfolios and showed convergence in probability of the average risk amount if the tree's radius becomes large.
+We described estimation procedures for the model's parameter.
+Finally, we illustrated our findings through a real data analysis.

 Further research can be undertaken on this family of risk models.
 Tighter and more general asymptotic results for risk-sharing rules, in the spirit of \cite{denuit2022risk}, could be established.
 Incorporating dependence among the severity random variables could further enhance the risk model's use.
 Focusing on the frequency component, the separation between marginal distributions and the dependence structure naturally lends itself to extensions within the framework of generalized linear models (e.g., Poisson regression with log-linear link).
 The framework could also be broadened to other distributional families.